-The company expects net sales to be in the range of \$17.4 billion and \$17.7 billion.
-Operating EBITDA is expected to be in the range of \$3.5 billion and \$3.7 billion.
-Operating Earnings Per Share is expected to be in the range of \$2.70 and \$2.90 per share, which reflects higher earnings, partially offset by interest expense and a higher base tax rate.
-Cash provided by operating activities - continuing operations is expected to be in the range of \$2.1 billion and \$2.6 billion.
-Free cash flow is expected to be in the range of \$1.5 billion and \$2.0 billion.
-Refer to further discussion of Non-GAAP metrics on pages 44 - 46.
+The company expects net sales to be in the range of \$18.1 billion and \$18.4 billion.
+Operating EBITDA is expected to be in the range of \$3.4 billion and \$3.6 billion.
+Operating Earnings Per Share is expected to be in the range of \$2.70 and \$2.90 per share, which reflects higher earnings and lower average share count, partially offset by forecasted higher effective tax rate and interest expense.
+Refer to further discussion of Non-GAAP metrics on pages 45 - 47.

-The above outlook does not contemplate any extreme weather events, operational disruptions, significant changes in customers' demand or ability to pay or further acceleration of currency and inflation impacts resulting from macro-economic driven trends.
-Corteva is not able to reconcile its forward-looking non-GAAP financial measures, except Free Cash Flow, to its most comparable U.S. GAAP financial measures, as it is unable to predict with reasonable certainty items outside of the company's control, such as Significant Items, without unreasonable effort (refer to page 45 for Significant Items recorded in the years ended December 31, 2022, 2021 and 2020).
-However, during 2023, the company committed to restructuring activities to optimize the Crop Protection network of manufacturing and external partners, which are expected to be substantially complete in 2024.
-The company expects to record approximately \$180 million to \$230 million net pre-tax restructuring charges during 2024 for these activities.
-See Note 6 - Restructuring and Asset Related Charges - Net, to the Consolidated Financial Statements, for additional information.
+The above outlook does not contemplate any extreme weather events, operational disruptions, significant changes in customers' demand or ability to pay, further acceleration of currency and inflation impacts resulting from global economic conditions or the impact of the previously announced Biologicals acquisitions that are expected to close in the first half of 2023.
+Corteva is not able to reconcile its forward-looking non-GAAP financial measures to its most comparable U.S. GAAP financial measures, as it is unable to predict with reasonable certainty items outside of the company's control, such as Significant Items, without unreasonable effort (refer to page 46 for Significant Items recorded in the years ended December 31, 2022, 2021 and 2020).
+However, during 2022 the company committed to restructuring activities relating to the 2022 Restructuring Actions, which are expected to be completed in 2023.
+The total net pre-tax restructuring and other charges are not expected to be material to the company's Consolidated Financial Statements.
+See Note 5 - Restructuring and Asset Related Charges - Net, to the Consolidated Financial information.
+The company also expects non-operating charges associated with pension and OPEB costs to increase when compared to 2022, which is mainly due to an increase in discount rates and a decrease in asset returns due to lower pension plan assets.
+Refer to the company's discussion on Long-Term Employee Benefits on page 57.
 Additionally, beginning January 1, 2020, the company recognizes non-cash accelerated prepaid royalty amortization expense as a restructuring and asset related charge.
 For further discussion of accelerated prepaid royalty amortization refer to the Company's Critical Accounting Estimates for Prepaid Royalties on page 55.